Esri/arcgis-runtime-samples-android/kotlin/display-layer-view-state/README.md

 ## Use case

-The view state includes information on the loading state of layers and whether layers are visible at a given scale.
+The view status includes information on the loading state of layers and whether layers are visible at a given scale.
 You might change how a layer is displayed in a layer list to communicate whether it is being viewed in the map.
-For example, you could show a loading spinner next to its name when the view state is LOADING, gray out the name when NOT_VISIBLE or OUT_OF_SCALE, show the name normally when ACTIVE, or with a warning or error icon when the state is WARNING or ERROR.
+For example, you could show a loading spinner next to its name when the view status is LOADING, grey out the name when NOT_VISIBLE or OUT_OF_SCALE, show the name normally when ACTIVE, or with a warning or error icon when the status is WARNING or ERROR.

 ## How to use the sample

-Tap the `LOAD` button to create a new layer and add it to the map.
-As you pan and zoom around the map, note how the `LayerViewState` flags change; for example, `OUT_OF_SCALE` becomes true when the map is scaled outside of the layer's min and max scale range.
+Tap the *Load* button to create a new layer and add it to the map.
+As you pan and zoom around the map, note how the `LayerViewStatus` flags change; for example, `OUT_OF_SCALE` becomes true when the map is scaled outside of the layer's min and max scale range.

 ## How it works